NiXXeD/heimdallr/README.md

 }
 ```

 Then install it globally for usage.
+This same command can be used to update it later as well.
 ```
 yarn install -g https://github.com/NiXXeD/heimdallr
 ```